MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 1. Select **Security policy**.

-1. If you click in the ASC Default, you will be able to review all the policies available, including the policies that evaluate network resources.
+1. If you select in the ASC Default, you will be able to review all the policies available, including the policies that evaluate network resources.

 1. Additionally, there will be network resources evaluated by other regulatory compliances including PCI, ISO and the Microsoft cloud security benchmark.
 You can enable any of them and track for network recommendations.